Alternative Lisbon guide

 Lisbon by night offers an extensive underground scene that allows you to party until the early hours.

-Where is the artists' neighborhood in Lisbon ?
+Is there an artists' neighborhood in Lisbon ?

 ADAO is an artistic and cultural association that is part of the alternative Lisbon.

-Lisbon seen through the prism of street art.
+Lisbon through the lens of street art

-Through the Urban Art Gallery (Galeria de Arte Urbana | GAU), Lisbon City Council allows creation by authorising more and more walls.
-Each year, a district of Lisbon is chosen by the GAU collective, highlighting it.
+Through the Urban Art Gallery (Galeria de Arte Urbana | GAU), Lisbon’s City Council actively supports creation by authorising more and more walls for street art.
+Each year, a Lisbon district is chosen by the GAU collective and brought into the spotlight.

 Graffiti street artist in Lisbon where you can see street art in most of the city centre